Tag: Baroness Tonge

 Baroness Tonge – 2015 Parliamentary Question to the Foreign and Commonwealth Office

-To ask Her Majesty’s Government what representations they made to the government of Israel concerning the right of Palestinian Christians from the West Bank to visit Jerusalem for Christmas worship.
+To ask Her Majesty’s Government what representations they have made to the government of Israel regarding the IDF Fence that separates nursing ewes from their lambs at Qalqilyah in the West Bank.

 Baroness Anelay of St Johns